zannloo/tp/docs/UserGuide.md

 #### Example(s):
-- When you are at the `~/grp-001` directory and no longer want to keep track of the first task allocated to student with StudentId, `0123Y`, you could always remove this task by following these commands in sequential order.
+- When you are at the `~/grp-001` directory and no longer want to keep track of the first task allocated to student with the StudentId `0123Y`, you could always remove this task by following these commands in sequential order.
   1. `cat 0123Y`
   2. `rmt 1`